divanov11/Hackathon---Code-Battle-Edition/readme.md

 **Designers**

-D0 you know Figma, Adobe XD?
+Do you know Figma, Adobe XD?
 Or maybe you just have good css/design skills, You can team up with a participant for the chance to win $500.

+## 🎯 Objective

+Pick a challenge, solve the problemset.
+There will be two challenges presented.
+Your job will be to pick a challenge and solve the problem by presenting an idea/solution, designing and prototyping your solution and writing a 1-4 sentence elevator pitch on why your solution solves the problem.